nos3curity/Null-Hound/README.md

 ## Overview

 Hound is a security audit automation pipeline for AI-assisted code review that mirrors how expert auditors think, learn, and collaborate.
-Read the [blog post](https://muellerberndt.medium.com/unleashing-the-hound-how-ai-agents-find-deep-logic-bugs-in-any-codebase-64c2110e3a6f) to learn more.

 ### How It Works